Diffie–Hellman key exchange

 With Diffie–Hellman key exchange, two parties arrive at a common secret key, without passing the common secret key across the public channel.

-Diffie–Hellman (DH) key exchange is a mathematical method of securely generating a symmetric cryptographic key over a public channel and was one of the first protocols as conceived by Ralph Merkle and named after Whitfield Diffie and Martin Hellman.
-DH is one of the earliest practical examples of public key exchange implemented within the field of cryptography.
-Published in 1976 by Diffie and Hellman, this is the earliest publicly known work that proposed the idea of a private key and a corresponding public key.
+Diffie–Hellman (DH) key exchange is a mathematical method of securely generating a symmetric cryptographic key over a public channel.
+It is named after Whitfield Diffie and Martin Hellman who published it in 1976.
+DH is one of the earliest practical examples of key exchange implemented within the field of cryptography.

 Traditionally, secure encrypted communication between two parties required that they first exchange keys by some secure physical means, such as paper key lists transported by a trusted courier.
-The Diffie–Hellman key exchange method allows two parties that have no prior knowledge of each other to jointly establish a shared secret key over an insecure channel.
+By contrast, the Diffie–Hellman key exchange method allows two parties that have no prior knowledge of each other to jointly establish a shared secret key over an insecure channel.
 This key can then be used to encrypt subsequent communications using a symmetric-key cipher.

+The scheme was published by Whitfield Diffie and Martin Hellman in 1976 and named as one of Ralph Merkle's original public key protocols in 1978.
+The method was followed shortly after by the RSA cryptosystem, an implementation of public-key cryptography using asymmetric algorithms.
+In 1997 it was revealed that James H. Ellis, Clifford Cocks, and Malcolm J. Williamson of GCHQ, the British signals intelligence agency, had previously shown in 1969 how public-key cryptography could be achieved.

 Diffie–Hellman is used to secure a variety of Internet services.
-However, research published in October 2015 suggests that the parameters in use for many DH Internet applications at that time are not strong enough to prevent compromise by very well-funded attackers, such as the security services of some countries.
+However, research published in October 2015 suggests that the parameters in use for many DH Internet applications at that time were not strong enough to prevent compromise by very well-funded attackers, such as the security services of some countries.

-The scheme was published by Whitfield Diffie and Martin Hellman in 1976, but in 1997 it was revealed that James H. Ellis, Clifford Cocks, and Malcolm J. Williamson of GCHQ, the British signals intelligence agency, had previously shown in 1969 how public-key cryptography could be achieved.

 Although Diffie–Hellman key exchange itself is a non-authenticated key-agreement protocol, it provides the basis for a variety of authenticated protocols, and is used to provide forward secrecy in Transport Layer Security's ephemeral modes (referred to as EDH or DHE depending on the cipher suite).

-The method was followed shortly afterwards by RSA, an implementation of public-key cryptography using asymmetric algorithms.
+Forward secrecy results from the use of ephemeral keys: the private keys are discarded once key agreement is complete, making them safe from later compromise.
+Ephemeral keys are practical because it is computationally cheap to create public-private key pairs suitable for use with Diffie-Hellman exchange.

 Expired US patent 4200770 from 1977 describes the now public-domain algorithm.
 It credits Hellman, Diffie, and Merkle as inventors.